shefa19/python-daily-solutions/README.md

 ```

 💡 Each folder name represents the **date of the solved problem**,
-so you can easily track your daily coding progress.
+so you can easily track my daily coding progress.

 ---